The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 *** INFORMATION ON CHOOSING THE RIGHT TIP OPENING FOR YOURSELF ***

-MERLOT, ROBUSTO, AND BLACK WIDOW MODEL TIP OPENING SUGGESTIONS:
+MERLOT, THE CLASSIC, ROBUSTO, AND BLACK WIDOW MODEL TIP OPENING SUGGESTIONS:

-1. If you play a lower or medium baffle mouthpiece and you enjoy the tip size you are using, you can get the same size you use now in either my Merlot, Robusto, or Black Widow models.
+1. If you play a lower or medium baffle mouthpiece and you enjoy the tip size you are using, you can get the same size you use now in either my Merlot, The Classic, Robusto, or Black Widow models.
 If you have always played a 7* and feel it’s perfect for you, then stay with my 7* tip.
-For more punch and focus you can go lower in tip size, and for more fatness and spread, you can go bigger in tip size.
+For more fatness and spread, you can go bigger in tip size, if you’d like.

 THE BOSS MODEL TIP OPENING SUGGESTIONS:

-With my high baffle Boss mpc, I recommend going up in tip opening.
+With my high baffle Boss metal mpc, I highly recommend going up in tip opening.

-1. If you already play on a high baffle mouthpiece in an 8* tip—you should order my 8* or 9 tip Boss.
+1. If you already play on a high baffle mouthpiece in an 8* tip—you should order my 9 or 9* tip Boss.
+Don;t worry, its the right way to go—TRUST ME.

 2. If you are playing on a low or medium baffle mouthpiece and you’re looking to get into the higher baffle BOSS piece, then I recommend definitely going up a full size.
 In other words, if you play a SLANT SIG lower baffle 7*, order my 8* Boss.